Labret Piercings: Guide & Images

-While the labret is healing, you should ensure that you keep the original stud inserted without changing it or otherwise removing it.
+While the labret is healing, you should ensure that you keep the original jewelry inserted without changing it or otherwise removing it.

 Avoid Smoking, Drinking Alcohol And Eating Spicy Food

-Smoking while your labret is still healing is a definite no. All of those nasty chemicals from the cigarettes will seep into the wound and cause all sorts of damage which can delay healing, cause infection and even cause more serious problems years down the line.
+Smoking while your labret is still healing is a definite no. All of those nasty chemicals from the cigarettes will seep into the wound and cause all sorts of damage which can delay the healing process, cause infection and even cause more serious problems years down the line.

 Alcohol should be avoided as it can cause excessive drying-out of the area and also sting badly if it gets into the wound.

-Having a labret piercing will take some getting used to, and you will have to be careful when eating, especially while the piercing is healing and is still very sore/tender.
+Having a lip piercing will take some getting used to, and you will have to be careful when eating, especially while the piercing is healing and is still very sore/tender.

 Make sure that you chew food very slowing to ensure that you don’t accidentally bite down on the piercing as this is definitely not a fun experience, and could potentially cause the surrounding skin to tear.

 Like makeup and other face creams/products; tanning lotions, ointments, and creams can contain quite strong chemicals and can, therefore, cause irritation to the area while it’s healing.
 For this reason, you should refrain from applying sun protection products to the area while it’s still healing.